openrelayxyz/plugeth-utils/docs/types.rst

 While PluGeth has been designed to be versatile and customizable, when learning the project it can be helpful to think of plugins as being of four different archetypes.

-.. contents:: :local:

 RPC Methods
 -----------

-this is a big ole test

 These plugins provide new json rpc methods to access several objects containing real time and historic data.

 Subcommand
 ------------

 A subcommand redifines the total behavior of Geth and could stand on its own.
-In contrast with the other plugin types which, in general, are meant to capture and manipulate information, a subcommand is meant to change to overall behavior of Geth.
+In contrast with the other plugin types which, in general, are meant to capture and manipulate information, a subcommand is meant to change the overall behavior of Geth.
 It may do this in order to capture information but the primary fuctionality is a modulation of geth behaviour.

 Tracers
 -------

-Tracers rely on historic data recompiled after execution to give insight into a transaction.
+Tracers are used to collect information about a transaction or block during EVM execution.
+They can be written to refine the results of a ``debug`` trace or written to delver custom data using various other objects available from the PluGeth APIs.

 Subscriptions
 -------------